 What is VIN?

-A vehicle identification number, in short VIN, is a 17 digit unique number given to a vehicle by its manufacturer.
+VIN is vehicle identification number.
+In short it is VIN.
+It is a 17 digit unique number given to a vehicle by its manufacturer.

 What is a VIN check?